 Wall Insulation

 Walls can account for up to 20% of heat loss in your home.
-Insulation is designed to prevent heat from being transmitted from one area to another, with the added benefit of dampening transmission of sound.
-It works by using pockets of air which slow the movement of radiation and vibration.
-The type of insulation you need will depend on the type of walls (i.e., concrete block or wood frame) in your home.
+Insulation is designed to prevent heat from transferring from one area to another, with the added benefit of dampening the transmission of sound.
+It works by using pockets of air which slow the movement of radiation and vibrations.
+The type of insulation that works best depends on the type of walls (i.e., concrete block or wood frame) in your home.

 What to Look For